 - Gastroenteritis – This refers to an inflammation or infection of the stomach and intestines.

 GI problems can be acute (sudden and temporary), or they can be chronic (ongoing).
-This means some instances of vomiting can be cured quite quickly, whereas others may require long-term care and prevention.
+This means some instances of vomiting can be cured quickly, whereas others may require long-term care and prevention.

 Obstructions can form in the stomach (gastric outflow obstructions) or the intestines.
 If your cat develops an obstruction in their intestines, it may be due to intussusception.

 - A hernia

 This may have a mucus-like texture and will usually have a slight yellow tinge to it.
 Obstructions in the intestines can cause foamy vomit, but also diarrhea, abdominal swelling, and lethargy.

 Cats groom themselves daily using their tongue, and some of the hair inevitably enters the gastrointestinal tract.
 Most hair will pass through in your cat’s poop, but some may accumulate in the stomach.
 If too much hair collects in the stomach, this will lead to stomach inflammation.

-In a small number of cases, furballs can become lodged in the cat’s GI tract, causing an obstruction.
+Furballs can become lodged in the cat’s GI tract, causing an obstruction.
 You’ll probably need a vet’s help to dislodge the furball.
 This condition can become life-threatening if the obstruction is not removed.

-Food Allergies and Milky Vomit
+3/ Food Allergies

 - Weakness and lethargy